zfranklyn/ava-api/readme.md

 # AVA Database Schema

 The following notes outline the relational database schema for AVA's backend system.
-We'll use [Sequelize](http://docs.sequelizejs.com/), a Node.js ORM for RDBs, and host our Postgres DBs on Amazon Redshift.
+We'll use [Sequelize](http://docs.sequelizejs.com/), a Node.js ORM for RDBs, and host our Postgres DBs on Amazon RDS.
 Supplementary NoSQL databases will use AWS DynamoDB.

 ### Studies
 User creates a study in order to schedule a survey for a group of participants.
 It represents one interaction with a group of people.